JibanKumarSwain/AWS-eks-Setup/README.md

  Create an IAM role with the necessary permissions for EKS.
 STEPS:
 1. Create an IAM User:

-o Go to the AWS IAM console.
+* Go to the AWS IAM console.

-o Create a new IAM user named "eks-admin." o Attach the "AdministratorAccess" policy to this user.
+* Create a new IAM user named "eks-admin."

+* Attach the "AdministratorAccess" policy to this user.

-2. Create Security Credentials: o After creating the user, generate an Access Key and Secret Access Key for this user.
+2. Create Security Credentials:

+* After creating the user, generate an Access Key and Secret Access Key for this user.
-4) Launch AWS instance and get access to the instance
+# 4) Launch AWS instance and get access to the instance
-5) Configure AWS CLI:
+# 5) Configure AWS CLI:
-6) Configure the AWS CLI with the Access Key and Secret Access Key from
+# 6) Configure the AWS CLI with the Access Key and Secret Access Key from

 # step 2: